CryptoStrikers/operations-docs/mobile.md

 # Mobile Guide

-Both iOS and Android users can use CryptoStrikers via one of these compatible DApp browsers: Cipher, Toshi, TrustWallet, and Status.
+Both iOS and Android users can use CryptoStrikers via one of these compatible DApp browsers: Cipher, Toshi, and TrustWallet.

 ## Cipher

-UPDATE

-**Getting Started:**

-* Start by installing the Cipher Browser from the Apple App Store or Google Play
-* Open Cipher, and navigate to your settings by tapping the gear icon to import your wallet
-* One you’ve imported and unlocked your wallet, return to the browser and navigate to www.cryptostrikers.com
+**Download and Installation Process**

+After installing the mobile app and opening:

+1️⃣ Click Create A New Wallet.

+IMAGE

+2️⃣ You must agree with the terms of service to continue.

+IMAGE

+3️⃣ You'll be asked to pick an identicon for your wallet before it is generated.

+IMAGE

+4️⃣ Write down your 12 word recovery phrase before moving to the next step.

+IMAGE

+5️⃣ Verify each of the 12 words in your recovery phrase or skip to the next step.

+IMAGE

+6️⃣ iOS users will be prompted to set up TouchID.

+IMAGE

+7️⃣ Your wallet will then be created.

+IMAGE

+8️⃣ When you click done, select the browser tab on the next screen.
+Then go to www.cryptostrikers.com.

+IMAGE

 ### Toshi